AK-Homberger/Alexa-Alarm-System-ESP32CAM/README.md

 # Option: Extended Version with additional CCS811 Air Qualiy Sensor
 It is easy to extend the ESP32-CAM alarm system with an additional [CCS811](https://www.adafruit.com/product/3566) air quality sensor.
 The extended programm is stored [here](https://github.com/AK-Homberger/Alexa-Alarm-System-ESP32CAM/tree/main/AlexaAlarmSystem-Sensor).
-An additionl library (Adafruit_CCS811) has to be istalled in the Arduino IDE.
+An additional library (Adafruit_CCS811) has to be installed in the Arduino IDE.

 The CCS811 is connected to 3,3V, GND, SDA (IO 14) and SCL (IO15).
-The WAKE-pin on the CCS811 has to be conneted to GND.
+The WAKE-pin on the CCS811 has to be connected to GND.
 The sensor can be screwed on the backside of the housing.

 That's all.
 The air quality is shown in the web interface.